Key takeaways:

 What is fingerprint access control?

 A fingerprint access control system uses your fingerprint as a credential to open doors.
-To do this, the reader takes a scan of your fingerprint and compares it against the prints that are registered in the system.
-If there’s a match, the door will unlock and let you in.
+To do this, the reader scans your fingerprint and compares it against the prints registered in the building’s access control system.
+The door will unlock and let you in if there’s a match.

-As a result, biometric access control systems like fingerprint readers reduce the need for physical keys at your building.
+As a result, biometric access control systems like fingerprint readers reduce the need for physical keys in your building.
 But how do they work?

 Let’s assess the key components of a fingerprint access control system:

-• Fingerprint reader.
-The reader scans your fingerprint and compares it against the fingerprints that are already stored in the system.
+- Fingerprint reader.
+The reader scans your fingerprint and compares it against what is already stored in the system.

 Is fingerprint access secure?

-Fingerprint access is secure because fingerprints are nearly impossible to duplicate, and they can’t be lost or stolen like physical keys.
-What’s more, you won’t have to worry about residents sharing their keys, cards, or codes with unauthorized guests.
+Fingerprint access is secure because fingerprints are nearly impossible to duplicate and can’t be lost or stolen like physical keys.
+Moreover, you won’t have to worry about residents sharing their keys, cards, or codes with unauthorized guests.

-Because biometric access control is more secure than most systems, there are a variety of high-security buildings that use fingerprint access control as their preferred entry method.
+Because biometric access control is more secure than most systems, a variety of high-security buildings use fingerprint access control as their preferred entry method.

 Secure facilities that use biometric access control include: